kh3dron/chem/models/readme.md

 - Test data: 600 rows, 12 columns.
     - 11 columns hold NaNs, the remaining one has 0 or 1.
 Each input (tested) molecule is only being evaluated for a single class.

-`sampleCode.py`: Default random forest classifier that comes with the [Tox21 dataset](http://bioinf.jku.at/research/DeepTox/tox21.html).
-Added a comparison to the SOTA of the dataset, so you can see the random forest is pretty decent
+`Attempt 0`: Default random forest classifier that comes with the [Tox21 dataset](http://bioinf.jku.at/research/DeepTox/tox21.html).
+Added a comparison to the SOTA of the dataset, so you can see the random forest is pretty good

-`Attempt 1`: KNN classification
+`Attempt 1`: KNN classification, fast

+`Attempt 2`: SMV classification, extremely slow (many minutes) for not much performance.